 Tree Skirt by Robert Kaufman Fabrics - FREE

 Sample uses fabrics from the Holiday Flourish collection.

 It’s a great time of year to be a quilter.

-Between the new Christmas Tree Skirt Quilt Patterns for 2021 and all the gorgeous fabric collections, it'll be hard to choose just one!
+Between the new Christmas Tree Skirt Quilt Patterns and all the gorgeous fabric collections, it'll be hard to choose just one!

 To tempt you further, check out all the Christmas offerings on site.
 Use these buttons to find what you want.